theias/ias_package_shell/doc/ias-guided-packaging-release-process-annotated.md

 If you're tagging things in SVN then chances are your tagging process should be fine.

-#### Only Once - If you're not tagging...
+#### If you're not tagging...

 If you aren't doing tags in Subversion... you really should be.
-This is just one way of making a place to tag things for this project:
+This is just one way of making a place to tag things for this project.
+You only (generally) have to do this once per project:

 ```
 svn mkdir https://svn.example.com/tags/applications/my_first_ias_package
 ```

-#### Making Tags
+Then you create the tag by using an *svn cp*:

 ```
 svn cp https://svn.example.com/trunk/applications/my_first_ias_package \